inbo/oscibio/content/posts/tracking-eric.md

 Date: 2013-10-01 11:15
 Author: Peter Desmet
 Tags: CartoDB, tracking data, birds, tutorial, LW-2012-006
-Summary: Exploring different ways to visualize and analyse tracking data with CartoDB.
+Summary: Exploring different ways to visualize and analyze tracking data with CartoDB.

 As part of our terrestrial observatory, we are tracking large birds with lightweight, solar powered GPS tags.
 The project[^1] is lead by INBO researchers Eric Stienen (for gulls) and Anny Anselin (for the western marsh harrier) in collaboration with the [VLIZ](http://www.vliz.be/EN/INTRO) and [UvA-BiTS](http://www.uva-bits.nl/).